PriyaDevNow/The-Cobalt-Building-London/README.md

 ### **1. Strategy**

-- I required an aesthetically pleasing, evocative, easy-to-read and dependable website that delivers clear information about the Cobalt Building and Bridgewater Square emphasizing the attributes of the Cobalt Building and changes from the ancient to the modern times.
+- Teh strtaegy was to build an aesthetically pleasing, evocative, easy-to-read and dependable website that delivers clear information about the Cobalt Building and Bridgewater Square, emphasizing the attributes of the Cobalt Building and the development of the area from a natural to a built environment.
 Each page must be meaningfully portrayed with concise writing and images of historical maps, photos and modern icons.
-- The solidity of the current building and authenticity of the area’s rich history are carried through the entire website with the use of consistent, clean design, graphics, writing and colour.
-There is no room for any discrepancy between the website representation and when the user physically visits the Cobalt Building.
+- The solidity of the current building and authenticity of the area’s rich history are carried through the entire website with the use of consistent and neat design, graphics, precise wording and colour.
+There is no discrepancy between the website representation and when the user physically visits the Cobalt Building.
 - Mobile responsiveness is an essential feature required for this website.

 ### **2. Scope**

-The Cobalt Building site must be available on a wide range of devices due to the two main diverse sets of users being targetted.
+- The Cobalt Building website must be available on a wide range of devices due to the two main diverse sets of users being targetted.
 - The site is to contain only essential information presented artistically using the best utility function for each page.
 - As the information presented on each page will be different, the clever use of the chosen colour palette and styling is essential to make the site cohesive and attractive.
 - Text must be clear and legible on any sized device to allow the user access to all the information.
-- For future development, form link to the Resident Management Company and the Leaseholder (owners) Portal (currently in the navigation bar and linking to the Property Manager’s resident portal) is to be developed.
+- Future development is to include all elements in the navigation bar and footer to be visible on all devices and the form link to the Resident Management Company to be activated.

-### **3. Structural**
+### **3. Structure**

-Similar to the idea for the design and layout to be accessible and functional, simple navigation and interactivity were essential.
-The site needed to provide information swiftly to all users.
+- Similar to the design and layout to be accessible and functional, simple navigation and interactivity are essential.
+The website needs to provide information swiftly to all users.
-- The colour palette was displayed as the background for the hero image on the landing page so the user became familiar with it and to encourage users to take the journey to the other pages.
+- The colour palette was displayed as the background for the hero image on the landing page so the user became instantly familiar with it and so as to encourage users to stay on the website and go through it page by page.
-- This is an information rich site.
-Thus, rounded corners have been used for styling sections so that the site is softer and aesthetically pleasing but it is easier to digest the information.
+- This is an information rich website.
+Thus, rounded corners have been used for styling sections so that the site is not only aesthetically attractive but it is easier to digest the information presented.
-- Easy to identify, clickable links with a consistent layout.
-In addition, buttons have been used should the user wish to get further information.
-- Any buttons or links had to clearly state their purpose and any design change upon action followed the flow of the overall aesthetic.
-It would have been ideal to provide feedback once the form button was clicked but this was not possible since Javascript is beyond the scope of the technologies allowed for this project).
-- The main information on all the pages would remain the same on all devices which would strengthen the site’s familiar and trusting feeling.
+- The main information on all the pages remains the same on all devices which strengthen the site’s familiar and trusting feeling.
 - In addition, the navigation bar and footer would be visible on every page and at every device size.
 However, the information displayed has been tailored for the main expected type of user of the device:
-- apartment owners are likely to use the desktop version so the navigation bar displays the Leaseholder Portal button which they can use to click on to login to the Property Manager’s resident portal to access the Building policies and their service charge records;
+- apartment owners are likely to use the desktop version so the navigation bar displays the Leaseholder Portal button which they can use to click into the Property Manager’s resident portal to access the Building policies and their service charge records;
 - potential new tenants and history lovers would use the mobile version so the footer displays only the address of the building.
+- Easy to identify, clickable buttons and links with a consistent layout have been used in the navigation bar and footer.
+- Any buttons or links had to clearly state their purpose and any design change upon action followed the flow of the overall aesthetic.
+It would have been ideal to provide feedback once the form button was clicked but this was not possible since Javascript is beyond the scope of the technologies allowed for this project.

 ### **4. Skeleton**

-The site was developed to be simple, clear and educational.
+- The site was developed to be simple, clear and educational.
 - For the landing page, the logo, was to be top-left of every page, no matter the orientation or screen size.
 - The simple, four-item navigation bar of 'Home', 'The Cobalt Building', ‘Location’ and 'History', is situated always in the centre of the navigation bar.
 A mouse hover feature is on each item which turns the text from blue to white.
-When item is clicked the text turns and stays light grey thus identifying the current page.
+When item is clicked the text turns and stays light grey thus identifying the active page.
 - A large, clear hero image of the Cobalt Building dominates the landing page with its name at the top left in translucent style visible.
-- Scrolling down the page introduces visitor to a brief, three-piece of information section about the other pages of the website Images are visible on one side with sound-byte headed text on the other side.
+- Scrolling down the page introduces the visitor to a brief, three-piece of information section about the other pages of the website.
+Images are visible on one side with sound-byte headed text on the other side.
 The images are arranged in a diametric fashion.
-- The page ends with the footer, stating information in four columns, the address of the building, the contact information for the Resident Management Company and the Property Manager for the building, social media link and acknowledgment of the sources used to compile the history section of the site.
+- The page ends with the footer, stating information in four columns, the address of the building, the contact information for the Resident Management Company and the Property Manager for the building, social media links and acknowledgment of the credible sources used to compile the history section of the site.
 Under this is a copyright label and the year of site build at the bottom left corner.
 - For The Cobalt Building page, the navigation bar and footer remain as before.
-Between these lies a heading of the page and below it in masonry format are the photos of an apartment’s interiors and text describing the various attributes of the building.
-Information from the marketing brochure for the building and quote from the Lord Mayor in relation to the building are highlighted.
+Between these lies a heading of the page and below it - in masonry format - are the photos of an apartment’s interiors and building exterior as welll as text describing the various attributes of the building.
+Information from the marketing brochure for the building and a quote from the Lord Mayor in relation to the building are highlighted.
 - For the Location page, the navigation and footer remain as before.
-The page heading is under the navigation bar with brief description of the next section which is a 4 square grid.
-Each square shows the relevant icon for the places close to the building grouped into a category.
+The page heading is under the navigation bar with brief description of the next section which shows places around the Cobalt Building grouped into 4 categories.
+These are arranged 2 categories in each of 2 rwos.
+Each category is shown with anicon and text.
 Underneath this is an interactive Google Map with the building location pinned.
 There is an option to enlarge the map in a new window and find directions.
 - For the History page, the navigation and footer remain as before.
 The page heading is under the navigation bar with brief description.
 A stylised vertical timeline has been used which shows an image on one side and an image on the other.
 A central dot separates the two sides.
-This is followed in diametric fashion for 6 significant periods when major changes occurred in this area from 1AD to date.
+This is followed in diametric fashion for 6 significant periods when major changes occurred in this area from 1 AD to date.

 ### Wireframes
 <details open>